zhqu1148980644/TMP/leetcode/20-Valid-Parentheses.md

 1. #### stack

-This application is widely taught in textbooks related to structure and algorithms.
+This application is widely taught in textbooks related to data structure and algorithms.

 ```c++
 class Solution {